mixu/gluejs/readme.md

 .set('debug', true)
 ```

-Note that source URLs require that scripts are wrapped in a eval block, which is a bit ugly, so you probably don't want that in production mode.
+Note that source URLs require that scripts are wrapped in a eval block with a special comment, which is not supported by IE, so don't use source URLs for production builds.

 ## Handling template files and compile-to-JS files